 Typical ‘Paring Chisel’ tasks

-The paring chisel is a great tool to own although an essential addition to the woodworker’s tool kit.
-I own several paring chisels which i use on a daily basis.
+The paring chisel is a great addition to the woodworker’s tool kit.
+I own several paring chisels which I use on a daily basis.
 Some of the tasks I use my paring chisels for could be performed with a bench chisel but the thin blade of my Brades paring chisel has the ability of a sharper cutting edge.

 - Trimming the shoulders around a tenon

 - Paring the components of a dovetail joint

 - Flattening Halving Joints

 The length of the paring chisel varies from 9″ to 14″

 Do you Strike a ‘Paring Chisel’ with a hammer or mallet